Skandy01/Movie_Recommendation_System/README.md

-#Movie Recommendation System
+# Movie Recommendation System

-#Introduction
+## Introduction

 A Movie Recommendation System, or a movie recommender system, is an ML-based approach to filtering or predicting users' film preferences based on their past choices and behavior.
 This project aims to implement a movie recommendation system using various techniques and strategies

-#Types of Recommendation Systems
+## Types of Recommendation Systems

-#Collaborative Filtering: This technique predicts users' interests by collecting preferences from many users.
+### Collaborative Filtering: This technique predicts users' interests by collecting preferences from many users.
 It involves:

 User-based Collaborative Filtering
 Item-based Collaborative Filtering

-#Content-Based Filtering: This technique recommends items similar to those a user liked in the past, based on features of the items.
+### Content-Based Filtering: This technique recommends items similar to those a user liked in the past, based on features of the items.

-#Project Steps
+## Project Steps

-1. Gathering Data
+1. ### Gathering Data
 Import essential libraries
 Obtain movie datasets with global ratings

-2. Data Preparation
+2. ### Data Preparation
 Clean and preprocess the data

-3. Data Wrangling
+3. ### Data Wrangling
 Transform and map data into a suitable format

-4. Data Analysis
+4. ### Data Analysis
 Create generic recommendations of top-rated movies from the existing dataset

-Combine recommendation lists to get a reasonable estimate across the ratings
+Combine recommendation lists to get a reasonable estimate across the ratings.

-5. Model Training
+5. ### Model Training
 Train machine learning models using the prepared data

-6. Model Testing
+6. ### Model Testing
 Test the trained models to evaluate performance

-7. Deployment
+7. ### Deployment
 Deploy the recommendation system

-#Performance Metrics
+## Performance Metrics

 1. Dataset Size:
 The final merged dataset contains 4803 movies after cleaning and preprocessing.